 This is the type of window you'll see for our Console Application.
 When you create your Windows forms, there's a whole lot of code to get used to.
 But Console Applications start off fairly simple, and you can see which part of the programme is the most important.

-top.
-From the File menu, select New Project (or click the New Project
+at the top.
+From the File menu, select New Project:

 When you click on New Project, you'll see the following dialogue box appear:

-The New Project dialogue box is where you select the type of project you want to create.
-If you have a version of Visual Studio Express prior to Community 2015, your options are limited.
+This is where you select the type of project you want to create.
+If you only have the Express edition of Visual C#, the options are limited.
 For the rest of this book, we'll be creating Windows Applications.
 For now, select Console Application.
 Then click OK.

 As well as the code, have a look on the right hand side and you'll see the Solution Explorer.
 This is where all the files for your project are.
 (If you can't see the Solution Explorer, click View from the C# menu bar at the top.
 From the View menu, click Solution Explorer.)